pulibrary/orangelight/README.md

 Deploying with Capistrano
 ------------------
-Default branch for deployment is `development`.
+Default branch for deployment is `master`.
 You can specify a branch using the BRANCH environment variable.
 ```
 BRANCH=my_branch cap staging deploy # deploys my_branch to staging
-cap staging deploy # deploys development branch to staging
+cap staging deploy # deploys master branch to staging
 ```

 Testing